ronpichardo/DevOps-demo/README.md

     - A DigitalOcean Personal Access Token, which you can create via the DigitalOcean control panel.
 Instructions to do that can be found in this link: https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#HowToGenerateaPersonalAccessToken
     - A password-less SSH key added to your DigitalOcean account(we'll need this for Ansible and Jenkins), which you can do by following this link(reminder when you add the key, name it terraform as that is how it is configured in the Terraform files): https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets

+2. Setting up Terraform for DigitalOcean
+    Below are the sequence of commands to run for configuring the DigitalOcean platform as a provider.
+    If you do not run into any errors, your last terraform command will ask you if you want to proceed, enter in "yes"

+    Once the deployment is complete, you can type `terraform show terraform.tfstate` to get the ipv4 addresses from the servers that are now running with Apache.

+    Before proceeding to following the commands, you will need to sign into DigitalOcean and get an API to replace the `TOKEN_FROM_DO_API` value.

+    ```shell
+    export DOTOKEN="TOKEN_FROM_DO_API"
+    cd terraservers
+    terraform init
+    terraform plan -var "DIGOCTOKEN=${DOTOKEN}" -var "MY_KEY=$HOME/.ssh/id_rsa"
+    terraform apply -var "DIGOCTOKEN=${DOTOKEN}" -var "MY_KEY=$HOME/.ssh/id_rsa"
+    ```

-2. Docker installed on your computer or Virtual Environment (I have Docker running on a Debian instance on a Proxmox virtualization server)
+3. Docker installed on your computer or Virtual Environment (I have Docker running on a Debian instance on a Proxmox virtualization server)

     - Docker(Links for installing in Windows/MacOS/Linux) - https://docs.docker.com/get-docker/
     ![image](https://user-images.githubusercontent.com/63974878/110734474-e5f5e480-81f5-11eb-8d26-901194df3e01.png)